insightcrunch/insightcrunch/_posts/2023-08-16-rediscovering-precision-unraveling-the-overuse-of-amazing-in-everyday-discourse.md

 ---
 layout: post
+title: "Unraveling the Overuse of 'Amazing' in Everyday Discourse"
-title: "Rediscovering Precision: Unraveling the Overuse of 'Amazing' in Everyday Discourse"
+page_title: "Rediscovering Precision: Unraveling the Overuse of 'Amazing' in Everyday Discourse"
 date: 2023-08-16
 categories: ["Leisure"]
 tags: ["dailyprompt", "dailyprompt-2029", "Thoughts"]